credativ/credativ-pg-migrator/FEATURE_MATRIX.md

 | ....                      | NO      | NO       | NO     | NO    | NO     | NO         | NO       | NO     |

 ```

+Notes:
+(1): IDENTITY columns are recognized based on sequence used as the default value.
+But there is still an issue with data types.
+Oracle allows PRIMARY KEY on NUMBER with sequence.
+But IDENTITY column in PostgresSQL must be INT or BIGINT.